MicrosoftDocs/architecture-center/docs/solution-ideas/articles/microsoft-365-defender-build-second-layer-defense-content.md

 It's common for organizations to use a hybrid environment, with resources running on Azure and on premises.
-Most Azure resources, such as VMs, Azure applications, and Azure Active Directory (Azure AD), can be protected by security services that run on Azure as described in the previous article in this series, [Building the first layer of defense with Azure Security services](./azure-security-build-first-layer-defense.yml).
+Most Azure resources, such as virtual machines (VMs), Azure applications, and Azure Active Directory (Azure AD), can be protected by security services that run on Azure as described in the previous article in this series, [Building the first layer of defense with Azure Security services](./azure-security-build-first-layer-defense.yml).

 Organizations often also subscribe to Microsoft 365 to provide users with applications like Word, Excel, PowerPoint, and Exchange online.
 These services are covered in more detail in the second article in this series, [Map threats to your IT environment](./map-threats-it-environment.yml).
 Microsoft 365 also offers security services that you can use to build an additional layer of security for some of the most used Azure resources.